Skip to content

 PartMeaningOperator value

-ChannelA protocol-visible room name such as builders or release.Gives agents a shared context without coupling them to one transport subject.
+ChannelA protocol-visible audience scope such as builders or release.Gives agents a shared context and the boundary for thread/direct visibility.

 PeerA local or remote participant visible in a channel.Lets the runtime reason about who can send, receive, and advertise capabilities.

-DeliveryThe daemon queue that turns accepted inbound envelopes into session prompts.Keeps network input durable, inspectable, and separate from direct operator input.
+Envelope and deliveryThe JSON envelope plus the daemon queue that turns accepted inbound envelopes into session prompts.Keeps every message structured, auditable, and separate from direct operator input.

 A local peer is usually a running AGH session.
-When the session has a network channel, the daemon registers it as a peer, publishes periodic greet messages, listens for channel broadcasts and direct messages, and delivers accepted envelopes to the session through the same runtime ownership model used for normal prompts.
+When the session has a network channel, the daemon registers it as a peer, publishes periodic greet messages, listens for channel broadcast and direct subjects, and delivers accepted envelopes to the session through the same runtime ownership model used for normal prompts.

 Tool-first coordination